brienjl/WebDriverIOFrameWork/README.md

 I've found that the latest version of Nodejs has issues installing and generating the wdio.conf.js -- the version I'm using for this project is Nodejs [8.12.0].

-### 1. Create a package.json file
+### Initial Install

+* First, Install the project dependencies from package.json

+> npm install

+* Second, make sure Java 8 or above is installed (see section 7 for link).
+Once Java is installed, you can use the selenium standalone server.
+Install with the following commands.

-> npm init
+> npm install -save-dev selenium-standalone@latest
+>
+> cd ./node_modules
+>
+> ./.bin/selenium-standalone install

+* Third, ensure the selenium-standalone server is working correctly with the following:

+> cd ./node_modules
+>
+> ./.bin/selenium-standalone start

+* In the browser, navigate to [open this URL] -- It is your local host running on port 4444

-### 2. Add WebDriverIO Dependencies
+### 1. WebDriverIO Dependencies

 * Documentation can be found here [WebDriverIO].
 * Version 4.13.2 is used -- @latest version has known issues with sync and recognizing init()

-> npm install -save-dev webdriverio@^4.13.2

-### 3. Add Mocha Dependencies
+### 2. Mocha Dependencies

 * Documentation can be found here [Mocha].

-> npm install -save-dev mocha@latest

-### 4. Add Chai Dependencies
+### 3 Add Chai Dependencies

 * Documentation can be found here [Chai].

-> npm install -save-dev chai@latest

-### 5. Add JSON Server Dependencies
+### 4. JSON Server Dependencies

 * JSON Server allows us to quickly mock an api with test data [JSON]

-> npm install -save-dev json-server

-### 6. Add RobotJS Dependencies

-* Add the RobotJS framework because sometimes you just need simple mouse and keyboard control [RobotJS]

-> npm install -save-dev robotjs
+* The following command can be run to spin up the json server.
+It will automatically create a db.json with mock data if it doesn't already exist.
+Feel free to add test data here.

 > json-server --watch db.json

+### 6. RobotJS Dependencies

+* I added the RobotJS framework because sometimes you just need simple mouse and keyboard control [RobotJS]

-### 7. Add Selenium Standalone Server Dependencies
+### 7. Selenium Standalone Server Dependencies

 * Requires Java 8 or greater [Java]

-> npm install -save-dev selenium-standalone@latest
->
-> cd ./node_modules/.bin
->
-> selenium-standalone install

-### 8. Confirm Selenium Standalone Server installed Correctly

-> cd ./node_modules/.bin
->
-> selenium-standalone start

-In the browser, navigate to [open this URL] -- It is your local host running on port 4444

-### 9. Run Test Case
+### Running Test Cases

-Make sure selenium-standalone is running.
-It can be started by openning your command line from the node_modules/.bin folder and executing

 Running Test Cases requires the following command:
-> npm test
->
-> npm test -- --logLevel=verbose
->

 > npm test -- --spec=tests/webdriverUniversity.js

 [8.12.0]: http://nodejs.org/dist/v8.12.0/